Rise-Vision/content-component-architecture-poc/README.md

 viewerurl=http://localhost:8999/src/image-remote-transpiled.html
 `

 Run player-electron.
-The component should run OK, event though the player will restart every 3 minutes as there is no viewer available.
+The component should run OK, even though the player will restart every 3 minutes as there is no viewer available.